dkeitley/Map-Formation-Models/README.md

 [Marker induction model 1979, 2006 and neural activity model (python)](https://beta.mybinder.org/v2/gh/dkeitley/Map-Formation-Models/master)

-Note that the beta mybinder service may not always be up.
+Note that the Python and Julia notebooks are kept on separate branches of the Github repository so that the mybinder service loads the correct kernel.
+The Python notebooks are kept on the master branch, whereas the Julia notebook is kept on the julia branch.
+Also note that the beta mybinder service may not always be up.

 ## References